 In young, otherwise healthy cats, bloody urine is usually a symptom of something called idiopathic cystitis.
 This is more commonly referred to as feline lower urinary tract disease (FLUTD).

-It’s important to know that it’s not truly a “disease” in the traditional sense of the word.
+It’s important to know that this isn’t truly a “disease” in the traditional sense of the word.
 It’s a group of clinical signs that represent an inflammatory syndrome of unknown cause.

 What Are The Symptoms Of Feline FLUTD?